citusdata/citus_docs/migration/transitioning.rst

 Likewise insert statements must always include a value for the tenant id column.
 Citus inspects that value for routing the insert command.

-When joining tables make sure they are all filtered by tenant id.
+When joining tables make sure to filter by tenant id.
 For instance here is how to inspect how many awesome wool pants a given store has sold:

 .. code-block:: sql